userfrosting/learn/pages/03.installation/01.environment/03.docker/docs.md

   category: docs
 ---

->>> To contribute to this documentation, please submit a pull request to our [learn repository](https://github.com/userfrosting/learn/tree/master/pages).

->Docker support is currently at **experimental** stability.
+[notice=warning]Docker support is currently at **experimental** stability.
 Expect quirks and documentation gaps.

+To contribute to this documentation, please submit a pull request to our [learn repository](https://github.com/userfrosting/learn/tree/master/pages).[/notice]

 The relevant files for installing UserFrosting with Docker are `docker-compose.yml`, and the contents of `docker/`.